 Comprehensively determining your risk profile, however, can easily stretch resources and expertise to the limit, so it’s common for this task to be outsourced to an external IT security consultancy that can provide an objective high-level risk assessment.

-How to create an incident response plan
+an incident response plan

 Your incident response plan will be what enables your organisation to respond effectively and cohesively to an IT security attack.
 Done right, the plan ought to: